W427697/Discord-/docs/upgrade.md

 };
 ```

-Finally, you’ll to add the MDX files to `.storybook/main.js` so that they are indexed:
+Finally, you’ll need to add the MDX files to `.storybook/main.js` so that they are indexed:

 ```js
 // .storybook/main.js